JPry/choir-guides/_drafts/TEMPLATE.md

 # Custom value for the Great Doxology (different than tone of the week)
 great_doxology: null

+# Other overrides
+overrides:
+    # Set a custom Doxastikon (for feasts).
+    doxastikon: null

 # 1st & 2nd Antiphon for Divine Liturgy
 antiphon_12: